segmentio/kubeapply/README.md

 4. Allow running on either the command-line or in Github
 5. Support Helm charts, simple templates, and skycfg

+### Disclaimer

+The tool is very much designed for our Kubernetes-related workflows at [Segment](https://segment.com).
+While we hope it can work for others, not all features might be directly applicable to other environments.
+We welcome feedback and collaboration to make `kubeapply` useful to more people!

 ## Getting started

 ### Prerequisites